 Amelia is a young girl who has mild learning disabilities and difficulty in activities requiring coordination and movement.
-When Amelia initially came to us, she was a very shy and introverted individual with low confidence and low self esteem, who required the constant reassurance and guidance of her mother.
+When Amelia initially came to us, she was very shy and introverted with low confidence and low self esteem, who required the constant reassurance and guidance of her mother.

 What does Amelia do at the Wingate Centre?

 Since August 2016, Amelia has been attending the Centre on a weekly basis to take part in an Inclusive Trampolining Session.

 Benefits of visiting the Wingate Centre?

 In the 6 months that Amelia has been attending the Wingate Centre, the improvements that she has made have been outstanding.
 She has improved all round in her social interaction skills and now feels confident enough to lead stretches and share her ideas for any games or skills that she wishes to achieve.